piegope/doc/docs/en/rdm/windows/commands/administration/clean-up/deleted-history.md

 ---
 eleventyComputed:
-  title: Clean up deleted history
+  title: Clean Up Deleted History
+  status: Topic available in German language
 ---
 The ***Clean Up Deleted History*** option permanently deletes the history from the ***Deleted Entries*** window, making it impossible to restore deleted entries unless you made a backup.
 The entry history can still be found under ***Reports*** – ***Activity Logs***.